|

 | Patches.

-When you see my patch setups, they are optimized for the G3xn but
+When you see my patch setups, they are optimized for the G3Xn but

 can be pared back for a G1-Four, which was my earlier processor.
 The

-these patches with an electric guitar, but you might need to dial
+guitar, but you might need to dial back the gain a bit, as an e-uke

-back the gain a bit, as an e-uke puts out less volume.
-I know that
+puts out less volume.
+I know that some type of direct Zoom loader

-some type of direct Zoom loader file might be better than a picture,
+file might be better than a picture, but such files never work for

 legal, but you can sort-of copyright published tab books.
 All of